John Raitt: Career

 He is best known for his stage roles in the musicals Carousel, Oklahoma!, The Pajama Game, Carnival in Flanders, Three Wishes for Jamie, and A Joyful Noise, and, in 1957, he and Mary Martin starred in the national touring version of Annie Get Your Gun.
 He set the standard for virile, handsome, strong-voiced leading men during the golden age of the Broadway musical.
 His only leading film role was in the 1957 movie version of The Pajama Game opposite Doris Day.
+Raitt also toured in productions of Man of La Mancha and The Music Man, portraying the leading roles in both.

 On television, he was seen many times on the Bell Telephone Hour.
 A clip of a television performance of Raitt singing the final section of the song "Soliloquy" from Carousel is included in the documentary film Broadway: The Golden Age, by the Legends Who Were There.
 On September 29, 1953, he joined Jackie Gleason and Phil Foster in an appearance on the CBS panel discussion This Is Show Business.
 In 1957, he and Mary Martin re-created their starring roles in Annie Get Your Gun on NBC.
 On January 26, 1961, he appeared in the last season of NBC's The Ford Show, Starring Tennessee Ernie Ford.

 Raitt appeared in the 1960 episode, "The Man on the Road", on the syndicated anthology series, Death Valley Days, hosted by Stanley Andrews.
 He was cast as Jim Dandy, an itinerant peddler who befriends a boy, Pete Rawson (Kevin Jones), whose father, played by House Peters, Jr., has been jailed falsely for horse theft.
 The episode also stars Mort Mills as Holt, a leader in the efforts to lynch the suspect.
 Jim Dandy devises a scheme to find the real horse thief.
 Raitt also manages to sing one song in this episode.

 In addition, Raitt made several studio cast recordings of Broadway musicals, including Oklahoma! (as Curly), The Pajama Game (as Sid), and Show Boat (as Gaylord Ravenal).

 In 1945, John Raitt was one of the recipients of the first Theatre World Award for his debut performance in Carousel.
 In 1965, he starred in the twentieth-anniversary production of the show at Lincoln Center for the Performing Arts.
+He also served as narrator on the documentary about Volunteers of America, Journey to Hope (1976).

 In January 1992, Raitt was honored with a star on the Hollywood Walk of Fame for Live Theatre, located at 6126 Hollywood Blvd.